 Whichever county you choose for your non-group,self-guided walking holiday in the UK, we provide maps, our meticulously compiled route notes, and luggage transfers, so that you can walk from one invitingguesthouse or B&B to the next at a pace that suits you.

-In most regions we use small, welcoming guesthouses, cosy pubs and friendly B&Bs with just a few rooms each, and so we are unable to accommodate large parties.
-In the Cotswolds, we use two high-quality country hotels that are somewhat larger, with more facilities and a higher standard of comfort, though the welcome and sense of intimacy is in no way diminished.
+In most towns and villages we use small, welcoming guesthouses, cosy pubs and friendly B&Bs with just a few rooms each, and so we are unable to accommodate large parties.
+Sometimes we use country hotels that are somewhat larger, with more facilities and a higher standard of comfort, though the welcome and sense of intimacy is in no way diminished.

 Walking holidays in UK: the Peak District and beyond

 Our walking holidays in Britain are proof of what great walking the UK has to offer.
-Follow the River Waveney through the thatched villages of northern Suffolk, perhaps, or explore rolling green hills peppered with neat villages on a walking holiday in the Cotswolds.
-Our other walking holidays in England explore the hauntingly beautiful Peak District; the scenery around Castle Howard in Yorkshire; the green limestone landscapes of the Yorkshire Dales; the magnificent coastline of Northumberland; the scenery of Dorset which Thomas Hardy described so well; and England's newest National Park, the South Downs.
+Follow the River Tweed through the traditional and bucolic landscapes of the Scottish Borders, perhaps, or explore the scenery of Dorset which Thomas Hardy described so well.
+Our other walking holidays in the UK explore the hauntingly beautiful Peak District; Suffolk's gentle Waveney Valley; the green limestone landscapes of the Yorkshire Dales; the magnificent coastlines of Norfolk and Northumberland; the Thames Path between Oxford and Henley; and England's newest National Park, the South Downs.

 To give you a good idea of how we can tailor our trips to your individual requirements, take a look at the section of the website specifically devoted to travellers from outside the UK.